s-ccs/s-ccs.github.io/thesis-art/Lilli-Kaufhold.md

 It is a meta-study of an eye-tracking study.
 I recorded my eye-movements while reading her thesis about eye movements(using these cool 3D-printable open source eye trackers!) .
 Every red dot is a fixation (a moment where the eye stayed still) and every line connects two fixations with an eye movement.
 It is clear that I focused on the words, but some figures elicit specific eye tracking behaviour.
 Of course it is up to the viewer to figure out, which page contains what content.

-The idea is to inspire discussion with persons who do not have an academic background or work in a different field.
-The thesis is hidden in the drawer, but the poster is out there at the wall for everyone to see.
-This is the second piece, for the first one see here.

 ![](/assets/thesis-art/a2_lilli.jpg)